gmateesc/rpx/README.md

 These two files contain the followin specifications:

 - *reverse-proxy-configmap.yaml* defines the config-map
-  the contains the reverse configuration to be injected into the reverse proxy pod;
+  that contains the reverse configuration to be injected into the reverse-proxy pod;

-- *reverse-proxy-application.yaml* defines the Kuberners
+- *reverse-proxy-application.yaml* defines the Kubernetes
-  deployment and service resources that provide the the reverse proxy application, having a persistent IP address.
+  deployment and service resources that provide the the reverse-proxy application, having a persistent IP address.

 The config-map resource definition includes the IP address and port of the instance(s) of the downstream services, and